ericholiveira/studio-browser/README.md

 This plugin is really simple to use as it lets you access your server the exact same way you do on server-to-server Studio service call.

+Are using [Studio](https://github.com/ericholiveira/studio) or any related project.
+Let us know, we would love to hear your feedback.

 Wants to learn more????
 Click here to join our slack channel

 [![Join the StudioJS chat](https://studiojs.herokuapp.com/badge.svg)](https://studiojs.herokuapp.com/)